ResRep: Lossless CNN Pruning via Decoupling Remembering and Forgetting: ResRep for Lossless Channel Pruning

 \subsection{Gradient Resetting}

-Then we describe how to produce structured sparsity in compactors while maintaining the performance.
-We start from using the traditional penalty-loss-based paradigm on a specific kernel $\bm{K}$ to make the magnitude of some channels smaller for high prunability, \ie, $||\bm{K}_{\mathcal{P},:,:,:}||\to 0$.
-Let $\bm{\Theta}$ be the universal set of parameters, $X, Y$ be the data examples and labels, $L_{\text{perf}}(X, Y, \bm{\Theta})$ be the performance-related objective function (\eg, cross-entropy for classification tasks).
-The traditional paradigm adds a penalty loss term $P(\bm{K})$ to the original loss by a pre-defined strength factor $\lambda$,
+We describe how to produce structured sparsity in compactors while maintaining the accuracy, beginning by discussing the traditional usage of penalty on a specific kernel $\bm{K}$ to make the magnitude of some channels smaller, \ie, $||\bm{K}_{\mathcal{P},:,:,:}||\to 0$.
+Let $\bm{\Theta}$ be the universal set of parameters, $X, Y$ be the data examples and labels, $L_{\text{perf}}(X, Y, \bm{\Theta})$ be the performance-related objective function (\eg, cross-entropy for classification).
+The traditional paradigm adds a penalty term $P(\bm{K})$ by a pre-defined strength factor $\lambda$,

 where the common forms of $P$ include L1 \cite{li2016pruning}, L2 \cite{ding2018auto}, and group Lasso \cite{liu2015sparse,wen2016learning}.
-Specifically, group Lasso is effective in producing channel-wise structured sparsity (in contrast to the sporadic zeros produced by L1/L2).
+Specifically, group Lasso is effective in producing channel-wise structured sparsity.
 In the following discussions, we denote a specific channel in $\bm{K}$ by $\bm{F}^{(j)} = \bm{K}_{j,:,:,:}$.
-Then the Lasso loss is formulated as -0.08in
+Then the group Lasso loss is formulated as -0.08in

 -0.08in where $||\bm{F}^{(j)}||_E$ is the Euclidean norm -0.08in

 -0.08in